tastratton/example-MFM-scraper/readme.md

   ```

 - last step should have created an example-MFM-scraper folder with contents from repo.
 - make a temp folder e.g. "(example-MFM-scraper/temp" and ***MOVE*** example-privateKeys.js into it.
   - rename example-privateKeys.js to privateKeys.js
   - edit the /temp/privateKeys.js and replace the placeholder string value with your vendor issued ID.
+- install node components:

   ```console
   cd example-MFM-scraper
   npm install express nodemon node-fetch
   ```

-- from project folder (example-MFM-scraper), run npm init and accept defaults.
+- from project folder (example-MFM-scraper), run npm init and review / accept defaults.
+The entry point should be changed if needed to index.js.

   ```console
   npm init